Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 - Explore the politics.
 Campaign as a councillor or vote for new runtime proposals using [Democracy](../../maintain/maintain-guides-democracy.md).
 - Hone your validator set-up.
-The minimum requirement for staking as a validator on AXIALunar is much lower than it is expected for AXIACoin.
+The minimum requirement for staking as a validator on AXIALunar is much lower than it is expected for AXIA.
 There are also programs in place such as [Thousand Validators][thousand validators] to help community validators rise the ranks.
-- Deploy a parachain.
-AXIALunar will get the functionality required for parachains before AXIACoin.
+- Deploy a allychain.
+AXIALunar will get the functionality required for allychains before AXIA.
-  This includes participating in a parachain slot auction and composable applications.
+  This includes participating in a allychain slot auction and composable applications.
 - Join a cyber secret society.
 The [Kappa Sigma Mu][kappa] fraternity asks you to get a AXIALunar tattoo to join.
 - **Expect Chaos**.
 AXIALunar is getting more battle tested day-by-day but it's built on the